 In this guide to the best things to do in Cala Gonone, we will help you to plan your trip and help you to decide what to do on your visit to this exquisite area of Sardinia.

-A seaside promenade, beaches in the town and a small pretty harbour make the town a pleasant place to spend your time.
+Cala Gonone town has a seaside promenade, beaches in the town and a small pretty harbour.
+These all combine to make the town a very pleasant place to spend your time.

 Numerous cafes and restaurants will encourage you to linger here but it is the natural attractions of the Supramonte outside the town that are the real draw.
 An ideal destination for lovers of the outdoors, you will be spoilt for choice in this area.